Halizah: The ceremony

 Deuteronomy describes the ceremony simply.
 In the presence of town elders, the widow recites a prescribed formula which scolds him for not building his brother's household, loosens the shoe of the brother-in-law, and spits on the floor.
 In the Talmud, however, the rabbis explained the ceremony as a more solemn and public act.
 The Halizah is a very humiliating ceremony for both the parties involved.
-It is believed that when the ceremony is performed publicly, the humiliation and the shame that the brother and the widow feel in meant to break the bond that they hold.
+It is believed that when the ceremony is performed publicly, the humiliation and the shame that the brother and the widow feel is meant to break the bond that they hold.
 The ceremony must take place before a court of three, who need not be very learned, but must at least understand Hebrew.
 All those who are disqualified from testifying in legal matters are disqualified also from acting on this board of judges.
 These three appoint two others to assist them, and at the service on the evening preceding the day of the ceremony they appoint a place for its performance, to give the matter more publicity.
 The place chosen is usually the synagogue court or the house of the rabbi, although the ceremony may take place in the house of the widow.
 All investigations into the concerned parties are conducted the previous day, on which both are instructed in ceremony details, and on which the yebamah (widowed sister-in-law) is not allowed to eat.
 The halitzah should not be performed in the evening, nor on a Sabbath or a holiday, nor on the eve of a Sabbath or a holiday.

 On the day set for the halitzah, immediately after the morning service, when all the people are still in the synagogue, the three judges and their two assistants, who also act as witnesses, meet at the appointed place.
 The three judges sit on one bench, the two assistants on a bench placed beside it; the yabam (brother-in-law) and the yebamah stand between them.
 Before the ceremony, a public examination establishes the relationship of the parties and their maturity.
 If one is a minor, a deaf-mute, a mute, or mentally handicapped, or has a crooked or turned foot, the halitzah cannot be performed.
 The court must also know whether she is left-handed or whether he is left-footed, and must be convinced that more than ninety-one days have passed since the death of her husband.

 To establish these matters it is not necessary to have legally eligible witnesses.
 Even those who are otherwise disqualified from testifying may become witnesses.
 Both the yabam and the yebamah must be made aware of the fact that by this ceremony the widow becomes free to marry whomever she may desire.